 With my review of Superstar BTS now behind me, it looks like I’m free to reset my focus back to reviewing some good ol’ K-dramas.
 And boy do I got a nice little one to talk about and recommend to you peeps today.
-It’s a show that wasn’t much of a ratings draw during its run on TV sadly, but man as it went on did it develop into one of the biggest pleasant surprises I’ve had in a long awhile.
+It’s of a show that wasn’t much of a ratings draw during its original airing, but man did it go on to develop into becoming one of the biggest pleasant surprises I’ve had in awhile.
 The show I’m referring to of course is the ever endearing and heartfelt rom-com by the name of I’m Not a Robot.
 It only recently finished airing its last ep on January 25th.

 On it’s most outer surface I’ll admit the basic premise will likely seem a bit… “been there done that” to you.
 Mainly cuz you do follow the typical “girl down on her luck who by sheer circumstance gets stuck with the rich recluse guy” kind of scenario.
 A premise which let’s be frank has been around in dramaland since dramas became a thing.
-So not too special?
-Wrong because there is a surprisng hook to be had here.
+So not too special right?…Wrong, because there IS a surprising hook to be had here.
 A sci-fi twist if you will, and it doesn’t involve time travel which seems to be the hot trend in Korea at the moment…

 No not at all.
 Instead one of the fantastical elements is tied to the reason why our male lead Kim Min Kyu is as lonesome as he is.
 It all boils down to him suffering from this weird psychological phobia that has somehow manifested itself into an allergy.
 A special kind towards people.
 Like if somebody even so much as touches him, he develops a rash over his body and if the touch lasts long enough, his life could suddenly be in jeopardy!
 Intense but it doesn’t end there folks.